 Tell the Story

 There are lots of different ways to tell the same story.
-Think of Shakespeare’s Romeo and Juliet vs the musical West Side Story – the same story, told in very different ways!
-Your job, even as an amateur videographer, is to interpret a series of events and craft them into a story for the viewer or audience.
+Think of Shakespeare’s Romeo and Juliet vs. the musical West Side Story — the same story, told in very different ways!
+Your job as a videographer, is to interpret a series of events and craft them into a story for the viewer or audience.

 Choosing Music for Video

-Then, you send the fine cut to your client and they come back saying it’s all wrong.
-Has this happened to you?
+Then, you send the final cut to your client and they come back saying it’s all wrong.
+(Has this happened to you?)
 They don’t know why, but they don’t think the video reflects their memory of the day.
-Don’t fret – it’s not the end of the world.
+Don’t fret — it’s not the end of the world.

-Avoid These Pitfalls When Picking Music for Amateur Videographer Projects
+Avoid These Pitfalls When Picking Music for Projects

 What seems like an insignificant choice to you (picking a song) could lead to big trouble where you owe tons of money.
 The worst-case scenario is that someone takes you to court and sues you for using music that they own the copyright for.

-With Soundstripe, for what ends up being the cost of a few coffees a month, you can get you access to the best music for video.
+With Soundstrip,e you can get you access to the best music for video for what ends up being the cost of a few coffees a month.